Conditional Shortcodes in Email Notifications & Form Confirmation

 Value: The last parameter you need to use is the value.
 The value can be any text or numeric data.

-The value need to be added like this to=”Your Value Here”.
+The value needs to be added like this to=”Your Value Here”.

-Suppose our radio field has two value, which is ‘yes’ or ‘no’.
-Suppose I want to show a text if the user has selected ‘yes’, so the final shortcode will be:
+Suppose our radio field has two value, which is ‘ABC’ and ‘XYZ’.
+Suppose I want to take the value if the user has selected ‘ABC’, we have to write the shortcode value in small letters so the final shortcode will be:

 Whatever you want to show if the conditions matched.